Stay updated with our latest news and events | Click here to subscribe to our newsletter

 The Very Rev. Archpriest Cornell Zubritsky

-On 02 January 2025, Fr.
-Cornell will mark 25 years of service in the Ukrainian Orthodox Church of Canada which includes, in addition to parish ministry in Manitoba and Alberta, a decade of service in the UOCC Office of the Consistory, first as Assistant to the Director of Missions & Education, and 8½ years as the Personal Secretary to the Primate of the UOCC.
-He also served in executive roles through two consecutive terms on the Consistory Board.
-He is currently serving a second term on the board of directors of St. Andrew’s College in Winnipeg.
+Fr.
+Cornell was born and raised in Vegreville, AB.
+He completed his Bachelor of Arts (Slavic Languages & Literature/Religious Studies) at the University of Alberta and a Bachelor of Theology (Summa cum Laude) at St. Andrew’s College in Winnipeg.
+Since August 2022, is the Dean of the Ukrainian Orthodox Cathedral of St. John the Baptist, pastoring a community of approximately 300 faithful and, presently, a substantial number of newly-arrived Ukrainian nationals who have made the cathedral their spiritual home.
+Fr.
+Cornell’s 25 years of service in the Ukrainian Orthodox Church of Canada includes, parish ministry in Manitoba and Alberta, a decade of service in the UOCC Office of the Consistory.
+He also served in executive roles through two consecutive terms on the Consistory Board, and is currently serving a second term on the board of directors of St. Andrew’s College in Winnipeg.
 He is currently the 1st Vice Chair of the Western Eparchy Council.

 Olesia Luciw-Andryjowycz